omkar231098/Tiny-Trendz/README.md

-# FirstCry Website Clone (Tiny Trendz)
+# Tiny Trendz
-<h3 style="text-align: center;" >Tiny Trendz is a leading e-commerce platform in India that specializes in baby and kids products.
-This repository contains the source code for the FirstCry website.</h3>
+<h3 style="text-align: center;" >Tiny Trendz is a leading e-commerce platform in India that specializes in baby and kids products.</h3>
 <h2>Tech Stacks Used</h2>
 <li>HTML</li>
 <li>CSS</li>